sidiousvic/sidious.pizza/posts/fa-equals-kfo.md

 Unfortunately, it has also been proven that certain inconvenient initial conditions such as being dead result in the amount of finding out (`Fo`) collapsing to `undefined`.

-Moreover, one may fuck about in a way by which the numerical value of `Fa` trangresses a limit which representing a state of pining for the fjords.
+Moreover, one may fuck about in a way by which the numerical value of `Fa` trangresses a limit which represents a state of [pining for the fjords](https://www.youtube.com/watch?v=4vuW6tQ0218).

 It is imperative then to incorporate into the formula a limit to account for a scenario where excessive fucking about (denoted as `Fmax`) results in the mildly annoying eventuality of death.